 - 1 credit for the Massachusetts Nursery and Landscape Association MCH certification has been approved.

 - 2.0 Education Credits for the Massachusetts Association of Landscape Professionals MCLP certification have been approved.

-- Golf Course Superintendents Association of America CGCS education points have been requested.
+- 0.20 Education points for the Golf Course Superintendents Association of America CGCS certification have been approved.